50bvd/GTA-V-Trainer/README.md

 # GTA-V-Trainer

-Ceci est un vieux trainer dévloppé en 2016, il n'a plus été mis à jour mais je laisse à disposition le SDK pour ceux qui veulent s'amuser et tester.
-Ceci est un fork de native-trainer/scripthook-v qu'on peut trouvé sur le site http://www.dev-c.com/ en y ajoutant mes modifications y compris l'injection en online qui n'est plus fonctionnel.
+`This is an old trainer developed in 2016, it has not been updated since. but I leave the SDK available for those who want to test.
+This is a fork of native-trainer/scripthook-v that can be found on http://www.dev-c.com/ with my modifications including the online injection that is no longer functional.`